threatcl/threatcl/README.md

 HCL is the primary configuration language used in the products by HashiCorp, in-particularly, [Terraform](https://www.terraform.io/) - their open-source Infrastructure-as-Code software.
 I worked at HashiCorp for a while and the language really grew on me, plus, if DevOps and Software engineers are using the language, then simplifying how they document threat models aligns with `hcltm`'s goals.

+## Why not just document them in MD?

+I liked the idea of using a format that could be programmatically interacted with.

 ## Kudos and References

 One of the features of `hcltm` is the automatic generation of [data flow diagrams](#data-flow-diagram) from HCL files.
 This leverages the [go-dfd](https://github.com/marqeta/go-dfd) package by Marqeta and [Blake Hitchcock](https://github.com/rbhitchcock).
 Definitely check out their blog post on [Threat models at the speed of DevOps](https://community.marqeta.com/t5/engineering-blogs/threat-models-at-the-speed-of-devops/ba-p/40).